vishnuvardhankatta/DSCE-Graduation-2021/README.md

 ## Privacy Notice 👀
 Consider that all the information that you add to this repository will be publicly available.

-- If you don't feel comfortable with displaying your full name, you can include a short name or nickname instead.
+- Please include your full name in the markdown file.
 - If you don't want to add a profile picture to the yearbook, you can use an avatar of your choice.
+- Please type the full department name instead of abbreviations.
+Ex.
+Information Science and Engineering instead of ISE or Information Science

 # Who can apply 📝